 Courses with earned grades of "D" or "F" may be repeated.
-Courses with earned grades of "C" or better may be repeated only by special permission from the Dean of Instruction.
+Courses with earned grades of "C" or better may be repeated only by special permission from the Senior Vice President.
 When a course has been repeated the highest grade will be counted.